UPDATE 1/2/2018: New photo added (amid text) of Tom at age 53.

 Tom’s gone from this world and I’m not sure where he is now.
 I’d asked him the next day (Monday) out loud, to send me a signal if he was now happy, in a good place, safe, protected, that loved ones can be together again in some all-new and beautiful existence.
 The following morning as I was awake lying in bed I heard a 3-beat “wooden wind chime” noise from the living room.
 It startled me because I have nothing set up anywhere to use that tone, and anyways, there was no alert tone set up anywhere in the house (I don’t even do that).

-The noise obviously came from my cell phone, so I went through it and listened to all the message alerts and there it was, number 6 in the list, titled “message 3.”
+The noise obviously came from my cell phone, so I went through it and listened to all the message alerts and couldn’t find that 3-beat sound.
 I believe the tone had sounded at 7:32am.
-All that is significant for the number 3, since Tom knew I had a superstitious “thing” about the number 3 as being good, my “lucky number,” all that.
-Now, I’d never used that tone in my cell phone (or anywhere else) for anything.
-And there was no reason for that sound (or any other) to have come from the phone.
-No reason at all…other than my brother’s spirit answering my question from the previous day with a “YES” in a way I would “get it.”
+All that is significant for the number 3, since Tom knew I have a superstitious “thing” about the number 3 as being good, my “lucky number,” all that.
+I later found out how that particular sound only happens when I hold down the button to turn the phone completely off, but the phone was not turned off that night and was still on when I checked it for the source of the noise.
+So there was absolutely no reason for that sound (or any other) to have come from the phone…other than my brother’s spirit answering my question from the previous day with a “YES” in a way I would “get it.”
+And possibly also to let me know that even though his body was “off” or deceased, that his spirit was still alive.

 People can believe that or not, think I’m nutty (true enough), or whatever they want to think or say.
 But I know what happened.
 And I’m trusting that my brother’s spirit is indeed in a wonderful new existence free of all pain, suffering and death, only experiencing bliss and great adventures throughout the universe and maybe even beyond.
 Free to travel as the wind and be wherever he wants to be, with only loved ones for company whenever those spirits desire company.